 MA Cultural Sustainability, Goucher College (Towson, MD) (expected 2013)

-Combining her love of world cultures, community and sustainable food is one of Jamie’s favorite things about working at the Children’s Museum & Theatre.
+Combining her love of world cultures, art and imagination is one of Jamie’s favorite things about working at the Children’s Museum & Theatre.
 In her career as an educator, Jamie incorporates the lens of an artist into facilitating creative, play-based learning across disciplines.
 Previously she has worked as an educator privately and at various organizations, including Interlochen Center for the Arts.
-She is also an exhibiting artist.

 Talk to Jamie: